daizutabi/mkapi/docs/usage/page.md

 === "package.**"

-    - Modules under a `package` directory and its subdirectories are collected, recursively.
+    - Collects modules under the `package` directory and its subdirectories recursively.
-    - The `nav` section is extended *vertically* in flat structure.
+    - The `nav` section is extended *vertically* in a flat structure.
-    - Optionally, a section title can be set, for example, `API`.
+    - Optionally, you can set a section title, such as `API`.

     Example: